harrison-ai/hai-dataeng-tech-task/README.md

 an S3 bucket.
 The system will need to run in Amazon AWS, and you're encouraged to be specific about technology choices.

-Remember, there's no one right answer here.
-The aim is to have something that we can discuss together and expand on in a follow-up interview.
+There's no one right answer here, and some parts of the problem are deliberately under-specified.
+The aim is for you to demonstrate how you'd approach the problem, and to have something that we can discuss together and expand on in a follow-up interview.